bunsanweb/hashnet/doc/play.md

 On two peers connected, the hashnet forms as a full featured network.
 It is enabled  `attending` system for new actors that can request to add them into the hashnet.
-Actors in the hastnet know new sites then adds to `hub` automatically
+Actors in the hashnet know new sites then adds to `hub` automatically

 For new actor carol, can do the request with the `attending` object as: